 Do you think of housekeeping as a job that requires good tools?
 You really should.
 Anything that is done so often as housework deserves quality tools.
 Muddling through with crappy equipment just makes cleaning more tedious than necessary.
 Let’s take a look at a few of my favorite housekeeping items.

-1. Big Wooley Dust Mop: This is a fairly new acquisition.
 We have a long, tiled entryway.
 The tile is dark brown and our dog, Shiloh, is white.
 Draw your own conclusions.
-Sweeping just seems to send all that white dog hair flying around and dragging out the vacuum every day is a pain (I’ll explain why later in this post.).
+Sweeping just seems to send all that white dog hair flying around.
 But with this wool dust mop I can quickly swish back and forth in a zigzag pattern down the hall and out the front door.
 The natural oils in the wool hold onto the hairs instead of making them airborne like a broom.
 It also leaves just the teeniest hint of a sheen to the tiles.
 I don’t know why I didn’t buy one of these years ago – especially when we had two indoor cats.

-4. Feather duster: I don’t polish the furniture every time I dust, though.
+I don’t polish the furniture every time I dust, though.
 In between polishings, I dust with a good quality feather duster.
-I bought the one I have from FlyLady over 15 years ago.
+I bought the one I have from FlyLady over 15-20 years ago.
 Actually, I have two.
 One is about 24 inches long and the other is perhaps 16 inches.
 They have wooden handles and have held up beautifully.
 FlyLady no longer offers the ones with wooden handles and it appears the newer version is sold out.
 I don’t know if/when it will be back in stock.
 You can likely find something similar on Amazon but make sure it has real ostrich feathers.
 I have had some inexpensive feather dusters and I can truly say you get what you pay for.
 If I find something comparable to what I have I’ll update this post.

-So let’s talk about vacuum cleaners, shall we?
-I mentioned earlier in this post that dragging out the vacuum every day is a pain.
-That’s because I have a Rainbow vacuum.
-Unlike an upright that you just plug in and use, a Rainbow has to be filled with water.
-And in my case, most of the time that means dumping the cruddy water first, cleaning out the bowl and then refilling.
-Honestly, it only takes a couple of minutes but it seems like a chore.
-However, I’m willing to put up with this because after 22 years of use, it still works.
-How many vacuums have you bought in the past 22 years?
-We have replaced some parts over the years and it currently has bright green duct tape around one part and electrical tape holding the power cord into the base because the connection is loose.
+So now let’s talk about vacuum cleaners, shall we?
+Many, many years ago I bought a Rainbow vacuum.
+Unlike an upright that you just plug in and use, a Rainbow has to be filled with water and then dumped afterwards.
+It’s a bit of a pain but it does such a great job capturing dust.
+I’m highly allergic to dust so this is important.
+I didn’t fully realize the difference until our Rainbow began having issues.
+We have replaced some parts over the years and it currently sports bright green duct tape around one part and electrical tape holding the power cord into the base because the connection is loose.
 The belt in the power nozzle keeps coming off which means taking it apart, putting it back on and screwing it back together.
 It still runs but not as well as it used to.
 It’s about 27 years old so I can’t really complain.

 I’d love to hear about your favorite housekeeping tools.
 Leave me a comment and tell me what items you wouldn’t want to keep house without.